withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 </div>
 ```

-Your Astro templating accesses props through its frontmatter, not passed into a function.

 To conditionally render a header based on props in Astro, we need to:

 1. Provide the props via `Astro.props`.